 Strawberries are surprisingly low in carbs for how sweet they are, and make for the perfect natural sweetener on a low carb diet.
 They almost look like cupcakes, but with only about 5 net carbs!
 I wouldn’t mind spreading on a little cream cheese for the finishing touch. 🙂

 Cheese can pretty much make anything taste amazing (am I right?!), especially when it’s combined with garlic and “bread”.
-Carolyn from All Day I Dream About Food has managed to make these cheesy muffins low carb (less than 5 net carbs) yet still tasty with almond flour and sour cream.
+Carolyn from All Day I Dream About Food has managed to create a cheesy low carb muffin recipe (less than 5 net carbs) that’s still tasty with almond flour and sour cream.

-Here’s another great recipe from Divalicious!
-I can’t think of a better way to sneak in some veggies.
+Here’s another great low carb muffin recipe from Divalicious because I can’t think of a better way to sneak in some veggies.
 With only 3 net carbs per muffin, this low carb recipe is the perfect make-ahead breakfast or on-the-go snack that the entire family will love.